brunorubin/aws-ssm-tree/README.md

   -p, --path TEXT  The hierarchy for the parameter.
 Hierarchies start with a
                    forward slash (/) and end with the parameter name.
-Here is an example of a hierarchy: /Servers/Prod  [required] --region TEXT    Specifies which AWS Region to send this request to.
+Here is an example of a hierarchy: /Servers/Prod  [required] --region TEXT    Specifies which AWS Region to send the request to.
   -r, --recursive  Retrieve all parameters within a hierarchy.
   --version        Show the version and exit.
   --help           Show this message and exit.